 Forsyth County Schools operates on a fiscal year basis as prescribed by the State of Georgia.
 The fiscal year starts July 1 and ends on June 30.
 The State requires that every school system have a balanced budget, approved by the local Board of Education, in place before the start of the fiscal year.
 There are many factors that go into putting together the budget for FCS.
 Some of the ones discussed in detail are population increases (student and county wide), revenues, class size, state funded positions - vs - locally funded positions and tax base which will determine the millage rate.FCS is proud to be one of 77 school districts in the nation to have received the highest rating from Moody's.
-Additionally, FCS has the highest GADOE Financial Efficiency Rating in the state (5-out-of-5 stars) and the second highest rating from Standard and Poors.For Students:For Staff:Quick Links:
+Additionally, FCS has the highest GADOE Financial Efficiency Rating in the state (5-out-of-5 stars) for the past three years and the second highest rating from Standard and Poors.For Students:For Staff:Quick Links:

 - Audit Reports

 - Fraud Waste Abuse and Corruption

 - FY18 Final Budget (action items > final budget approval)

 - FY17 Large Districts Per Pupil Comparisons**